techidaily/site-games-able/source/_posts/unleashing-superior-joy-cons-the-ultimate-guide-to-2024.md

 ### Q: Can I use a PS5 controller on the Nintendo Switch?

  Yes, but it involves using an adapter.
-If you prefer a slimmer, more traditional controller, you can easily[connect PS4 and PS5 controllers to the Nintendo Switch](https://www.makeuseof.com/how-to-connect-ps4-ps5-controller-to-nintendo-switch/) .
+If you prefer a slimmer, more traditional controller, you can easily [connect PS4 and PS5 controllers to the Nintendo Switch](https://www.makeuseof.com/how-to-connect-ps4-ps5-controller-to-nintendo-switch/) .

 ### Q: Can a pair of Joy-Cons be used as separate controllers?